Zulker-Nien/mini-e-commerce/README.md

 ### This project was done as an assessment: Time: 1 day 19 hours

-## The e-commerce I created is an SPA instead of using Link Pages.
-Given the short time, I went for the fastest way possible.
+### The e-commerce I created is a responsive Single Page Application (SPA) instead of using Link Pages.

+### Given the short time, I went for the fastest way possible.

 # Here is the demo: [Lengthy Vercel Link](https://mini-e-commerce-orcin.vercel.app/?vercelToolbarCode=GgfxeSfXuqxuPaJ)